CityNet: A Comprehensive Multi-Modal Urban Dataset for Advanced Research in Urban Computing: Data mining and analysis

-Service data and context data are usually integrated to jointly train machine learning models.
-In CityNet, such a integration operation is simple using the 'JOIN' operation on the aligned spatial or temporal dimension.
-Using the taxi demand prediction problem as an example, we can represent the integration of taxi pick-up data, POI data and meteorology data with the following relational algebra formula: $\Pi_{*}(\mathbf{x}_{c}^{poi} \Join_{(i,j)} \mathbf{x}_{c}^{pickup} \Join_{\tau} \mathbf{x}_{c}^{mtr})$, which represents joining pick-up data with POI data on the spatial dimension and joining pick-up data with meteorology data on the temporal dimension.
+Table \ref{tab:stats} presents the statistics of the processed sub-datasets.
+It is worth noting that the cities in CityNet exhibit diverse properties.
+For instance, Beijing, Shanghai, Shenzhen, and Chongqing have large maps with more than 1000 regions ($|\mathcal{R}_c|>1000$), while Chengdu and Xi'an have small maps with less than 100 regions ($|\mathcal{R}_c|<100$).

-\section{Data Mining and Analysis}
+\section{Data mining and analysis}

-In addition to data gathering and processing, we should also uncover and quantify the correlations between sub-datasets in CityNet to provide insights on how to utilize the multi-modal data.
-In this section, we use data mining tools to explore the correlations between service data and context data.
+In addition to the collection and processing of data, it is essential to identify and quantify the correlations between sub-datasets in CityNet to gain insights into the effective utilization of the multi-modal data.
+In this section, we leverage data mining tools to explore and visualize the relationships between service data and context data.
+By doing so, we aim to provide a deeper understanding of the interconnections between different data sources, which can inform the development of more effective transportation policies and strategies.